yunielrc/vedv/README.md

 ## Install

-For installation from source code is required to have installed git and make.
+For installation from source code is required to have installed `git` and `make`.

 Clone the repository and switch to vedv directory